-Beets do double-duty in the kitchen, producing tasty roots for canning, roasting, or boiling and fresh greens for salads, soups, and sautéing.
-Beets can be planted as spring and fall crops.
-Here are tips for growing beets plus types of beets to consider adding to your vegetable garden.
+Beets do double-duty in the kitchen, producing tasty roots for canning, roasting, or boiling, and fresh greens for salads, soups, and sautéing.
+Here are tips for growing beets, plus types of beets to consider adding to your vegetable garden.

 Honestly, it took a while until I actually liked beets.
 The first time I tried homegrown beets I wasn’t impressed.
 They were fibrous and tasted like dirt to me.